Dr. Kojo Quartey became the fifth president in the history of Monroe County Community College in 2013.

 He has immersed himself in the culture of MCCC and the community through his consistent interaction with faculty, staff, students, local schools, civic clubs, non-profit organizations, small businesses, corporations and more.
 Quartey truly puts the “community” in Monroe County Community College.

-In addition to leading the campus through extensive college-wide planning initiatives, such as the current strategic plan and the college’s first-ever enrollment management plan, Quartey has forged numerous initiatives and partnerships to positively affect the college and the county.
+In addition to leading the campus through extensive college-wide planning initiatives such as the current strategic plan, Quartey has forged numerous initiatives and partnerships to positively affect the college and the county.

-For example, he led an information campaign that resulted in the voters of our county approving a 5-year, .85-mill property tax levy for the college in November 2016 for maintenance and improvement needs.
-In addition, under Quartey’s leadership, MCCC responded to a major need expressed by those in the community’s farming industry by partnering with Michigan State University’s Institute of Agricultural Technology to begin an agriculture program; partnered with Spring Arbor University to improve access to higher education in the southern part of Monroe County, and made the transition over a number of years from an outdated, conventional heating, ventilation and air conditioning system to a much more energy-efficient and earth-friendly geothermal-based system with a 50-year lifespan on its well field.
+For example, he led an information campaign that resulted in the voters of our county approving a 5-year, .85-mill property tax levy for the college in November 2016 and a subsequent renewal in 2020 for maintenance and improvement needs.
+In addition, under Quartey’s leadership, MCCC responded to a major need expressed by those in the community’s farming industry by partnering with Michigan State University’s Institute of Agricultural Technology to begin an agriculture program; made the transition over a number of years from an outdated, conventional heating, ventilation and air conditioning system to a much more energy-efficient and earth-friendly geothermal-based system with a 50-year lifespan on its well field; renovated and expanded multiple campus facilities to better serve the needs of students, including the Life Sciences Building, Founders Hall and the Campbell Academic Center, and launched numerous new academic programs since 2024 in areas including Construction Management Technology-Virtual Design and Construction, Data Analytics, Digital Media Marketing and Communications, Emergency Medical Technician, Health Science (General, Psychology, Sociology tracks), Logistics and Warehouse Management, Mechatronics Technician, Paralegal and Radiography.

 Before coming to MCCC, Quartey was provost of the City Colleges of Chicago.
 He has also served as dean of the College of Business at Davenport University, dean of the Division of Administration and Business at Talladega College, dean of the College of Business and Professional Studies at Lincoln University-Missouri, and vice president for institutional advancement and executive director of the Lincoln University Foundation.